City Break Athens: from the Acropolis to Piraeus

 During the 4-7 June, we enjoyed an Athens city break.
 It was a city break related to the first Blue Air flight operated on the Constanta-Athens route.

 City break Athens

 City break Athens started on the morning of June 4, participating for a while the inauguration of the route.
-The sirtaki was danced in the "Departures" terminal of "Mihail Kogalniceanu" International Airport and the cake was cut in the presence of Mrs. Corina Martin, of the local officials and of the Blue Air crew.
+Sirtaki was danced in the "Departures" terminal of the "Mihail Kogalniceanu" International Airport and the cake was cut in the presence of Mrs. Corina Martin, local officials and the Blue Air crew.
 The aircraft was greeted with the traditional salute of water cannons.

 The boarding process went well, being the only scheduled flight for that time of day.
 I took off at noon for the warm and arid land of Athens.
 It was a quiet flight of 1 hours and 30 minutes, during which time we enjoyed the view and the lunch served on board the aircraft.
 To our surprise, Blue Air provided the catering service (a soda / coffee, a Neapolitan and a sandwich).

 We took off in a cool, cloudy weather, but Greece welcomed us with sunshine and temperatures over 30 degrees.
 As I landed, I felt the warm, dry air of the Mediterranean climate.
 I felt the holiday air!